Concord Academy (North Carolina): Campus

-a brand new café, band room, music room, and all of the elementary rooms.
+a café, band room, music room, and all of the elementary rooms are located.
 On the third floor there are the middle school rooms, science lab, resource center, and art rooms.

-The high school is located 'down the hill' on its own campus with two gymnasiums, performance stage, and a computer lab and science lab.
+The high school is located 'down the hill' on its own campus with two gymnasiums, performance stage, a computer lab and a science lab.
 The high school is capped around almost 300 students each year; and growing every year.

 Fine arts

-CFA Academy has middle and high school concert bands, a choral and drama department, and a visual art department.
-Students have competed in regional and national exhibitions, including the Northeast Medical Student Art Exhibit, Scholastics Art & Writing Awards, ACSI Art Shows, Band Competitions, All-County Band, All-District Band, All-State Band and the Blumey Awards.
+Concord Academy has middle and high school concert bands, middle and high school choral and drama departments, and a visual art department.
+Students have competed in regional and national exhibitions, including the Northeast Medical Student Art Exhibit, Scholastics Art & Writing Awards, ACSI Art Shows, Band Competitions, All-County Band, All-District Band, All-State Band, North Carolina Theatre Conference, various North Carolina marching band competitions and the Blumey Awards.

 Athletics

 The sports teams of CFA Academy are called the Eagles.
 The school offers 12 varsity sports and also has junior varsity and middle school programs.
 The varsity boys basketball team has been particularly successful over some period of time, winning conference championships and state championships.
 The boys track team won the 2017 NCISAA 2A State Championship.

 The school is a member of the North Carolina Independent Schools Athletic Association and the Metrolina Athletic Conference along with: